ewanhowell5195/MinecraftTitleGenerator/README.md

 #### First time setup:
 1. Install [Node.js](https://nodejs.org/).
+2. Install [Visual Studio Installer](https://visualstudio.microsoft.com/downloads/) and install `Desktop development with C++` using it.
-2. Clone the repo to your PC, add your changes, and then navigate to the `scripts` directory in the repo.
+3. Clone the repo to your PC, add your changes, and then navigate to the `scripts` directory in the repo.
-3. Open a terminal inside this directory.
+4. Open a terminal inside this directory.
 On Windows, this can be done by typing `cmd` into the address bar in file explorer.
-4. Run the command `npm i`.
+5. Run the command `npm i`.

 #### Compiling:
 - If on Windows, just run the `compile.bat` file.